Shinnyo-en: History

 Shinnyo-en was established in 1936 by Shinjō Itō and his wife Tomoji in the Tokyo suburb of Tachikawa.
 In December 1935, Shinjō Itō and Tomoji Itō had enshrined an image of Acala believed to have been sculpted by the renowned Buddhist sculptor Unkei and they began a 30-day period of winter austerities in early 1936.
 Tomoji cultivated her spiritual faculty (霊能, reinō) on February 4, inheriting it from her aunt.

 In May 1936, Shinjō Itō was ordained by Daisōjō and Chief Abbot Egen Saeki at Sanbō-in, a temple of the Daigo school of Shingon Buddhism.
 The Chief Abbot conferred to him the monastic name of Shinjō, meaning "True Vehicle", and the title of Kongō-in, which means "Vajra", in December 1938.
 Accordingly, he changed his name from Fumiaki Itō to Shinjō Itō in April 1942.

 The community was first named Risshō-kaku, then the Tachikawa Fellowship of Achala (Tachikawa Fudoson Kyokai, 1938–1948).
 Formally registered in 1948 under the Religious Corporations Ordinance (Japanese: Shukyo Hojinrei, enacted in 1945) the name changed to Sangha of Truth (Makoto-Kyodan) with Shinchō-ji as its Head Temple.

-In spring of 1949, a young ambitious disciple, who worked in the temple office, filed formal charges against Shinjō in 1950.
+In 1950, a high-ranking disciple who worked in the temple office filed formal charges against Shinjō.
 He claimed he had been beaten during one of the sesshin trainings.
-Oishi, director of the Federation of New Religious Organisations of Japan, testified that sesshin training does not involve physical abuse, thereby disproving the allegations.
+Shinjō Itō maintained that he was only trying to suppress the disciple's physical convulsions during the session.
+Itō was arrested on 20 August 1950, and the trial for the case lasted until March 1956, when he was sentenced to seven months imprisonment and three years of probation.

 The sangha was permitted to continue, but under a different name.
 It was reorganized and renamed Shinnyo-en on June 21, 1951, and Tomoji Itō became its administrative head.
 After the revision of the Japanese Religious Corporation Act in April 1951, Shinnyo-en filed an application in the following year and received approval from the Minister of Education on May 16, 1953.

 The first image of the reclining Nirvana Buddha, sculpted by Shinjō Itō, was consecrated on November 3, 1957.

 Wat Paknam Bhasicharoen, a Thai Buddhist temple, presented Shinnyo-en with śarīra (sacred relics of Lord Buddha) on July 30, 1966.

 The first Shinnyo-en Sanctuary outside Japan was inaugurated on March 2, 1971 in Mililani, Hawaii, followed by the dedication of temples in Honolulu (1973), San Francisco (1982), Taiwan (1985), France (1985), Los Angeles (1990), Italy (1990), Belgium (1991), Hong Kong (1992), U.K. (1994), Germany (1994), Singapore (1994), and Australia (1999).